jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 ## Abstract

-In this post, I present a proof of concept Edge AI embedded device that can be used to adaptatively detect anomalies on watch wheels in real-time, a task that has been traditionally done by direct observation with rudimentary tools by an experienced watchmaker.
+In this post, I present a proof of concept Edge AI embedded device that can be used to detect anomalies on watch wheels in real-time, a task that has been traditionally done by direct observation with rudimentary tools by an experienced watchmaker.
 The device is based on a state-of-art Edge AI microcontroller that performs image segmentation, landmark and pose detection of the wheels, an optical system that feeds macro video to a microcontroller and a display that shows a video stream with overlaid information to the user through an augmented reality interface.
-This proposal has been submited to [Elektor STM32 Edge AI competition](https://www.elektormagazine.com/stm32ai).
+This proposal has been submitted to [Elektor STM32 Edge AI competition](https://www.elektormagazine.com/stm32ai).

 ## Rationale

 I am a [professional engineer](https://jesus.engineer/#resume) and [amateur watchmaker](https://www.youtube.com/@jesusthewatchmaker) and bringing together the new field of Edge AI with the traditional art of horology looks like something I would love to do.
-The intent of this prototype is to ideate an useful tool that can be part of the quality control workflow of a watchmaker or precision machinist.
-This can be extended to QC in other precision manufacture industries as well.
+This prototype intends to ideate a helpful tool that can be part of the quality control workflow of a watchmaker or precision machinist.
+This can be extended to QC in other precision manufacturing industries as well.
 Finally, this also serves as an exercise to validate if it is possible in 2025 to build a low-cost and low-power Edge AI device for such applications.

 ## Theory of operation

 The most straightforward hardware configuration for this prototype consists of three parts:

-1. A [STM32N6570-DK](https://www.st.com/en/evaluation-tools/stm32n6570-dk.html) discovery kit manufactured by STMicroelectronics containing a high-performance Arm® Cortex® M55 CPU with enhanced edge AI capability and 5" LCD module with a capacitive touch panel.
+1. A [STM32N6570-DK](https://www.st.com/en/evaluation-tools/stm32n6570-dk.html) discovery kit manufactured by STMicroelectronics containing a high-performance Arm® Cortex® M55 CPU with enhanced edge AI capability and a 5" LCD module with a capacitive touch panel.
 1. A [B-CAMS-IMX](https://www.st.com/en/evaluation-tools/b-cams-imx.html) camera module from STMicroelectronics with a M12 macro lens.
 1. A basic stand for the camera lens that lets you adjust the working distance from the camera module (it has a fixed focal length lens) to the wheel under test.